awsdocs/aws-cloudhsm-user-guide/doc_source/manage-2fa.md

 + If you remove the 2FA requirement or change the password for a 2FA user that is also a quorum authentication user, you will also remove the registration of the quorum user as an MofN user\.
 + If you remove the 2FA requirement or change the password for a 2FA user that is also a quorum authentication user, but you *still want that user to participate in quorum authentication*, then you must register that user again as an MofN user\.

-For more information about quorum authentication, see [Managing quorum authentication](quorum-authentication.md)\.
+For more information about quorum authentication, see [Using CMU to manage quorum authentication](quorum-authentication.md)\.

 ## Working with 2FA for HSM users<a name="enable-2fa"></a>